Explicit coverings of families of elliptic surfaces by squares of curves: Scope of the construction

 We recall that every K3 surface of Picard number $19$ or $20$ is isogenous to a Kummer surface \cite[Corollary 6.4 (i)]{morr}.
 For completeness, we include an example to illustrate the well-known fact that this is not true in Picard number $18$.

 \begin{example} We describe an example of a family of K3 surfaces of Picard number $18$ that are not isogenous to Kummer surfaces.
 Let $T$ be the lattice with Gram matrix

 of determinant $36$.
-Since this is an even lattice of signature $(2,2)$ it admits a primitive embedding into $V$ (Definition \ref{def:lattices}) and is accordingly the transcendental lattice of a very general member of a $2$-parameter family of K3 surfaces.
+Since this is an even lattice of signature $(2,2)$ it admits a primitive embedding into $V$ (Definition \ref{def:k3-lattice}) and accordingly it is the transcendental lattice of a very general member of a $2$-parameter family of K3 surfaces up to isometry.
 However, $Q(T)$ has no points over $\Q_2$ or $\Q_3$, so it cannot be a $3$-plane section of $Q(K)$.

 It appears that the construction of \cite{paranjape} can be used to show that K3s of this family are motive-finite.
-Indeed, let us consider the lattice $A_1 + A_1 + H + H$ which is isomorphic to the transcendental lattice of a double cover of $\P^2$ branched along six very general lines after tensoring with $\Q$ \cite[Lemma 1]{paranjape}.
-Inside this lattice, consider the orthogonal complement $T'$ of the vectors $(0,0,1,-2,-1,1),(0,0,1,-1,1,-2)$ (this was a random choice of two orthogonal vectors of norm $6$).
+Indeed, let us consider the lattice $A_1 + A_1 + \H + \H$ which is isometric to the transcendental lattice of a double cover of $\P^2$ branched along six very general lines after tensoring with $\Q$ \cite[Lemma 1]{paranjape}.
+Inside this lattice, consider the orthogonal complement $T'$ of the subspace spanned by the vectors (this was a random choice of two orthogonal vectors of norm $6$).
 By direct calculation this lattice has norm form $\Z$-equivalent to $-2x^2 -2y^2 + 6z^2 + 6w^2 = 0$.
-Adjoining $(1/2,1/2,1/2,1/2)$ to this lattice produces a lattice isomorphic to $T$ (to check this, use LLLGram in Magma and then change basis by a suitable combination of signs and a permutation).
-Thus a K3 surface with transcendental lattice $T'$ can be written as a double cover of $\P^2$ branched on six lines as above, and such a surface would be expected to be $2$-isogenous to a surface with transcendental lattice~$T$.
+Adjoining $(1/2,1/2,1/2,1/2)$ to this lattice produces a lattice isometric to $T$ (to check this, use LLLGram in Magma and then change basis by a suitable combination of signs and a permutation).
+Thus a K3 surface with transcendental lattice $T'$ can be written as a double cover of $\P^2$ branched on six lines as above, and such a surface would be expected to be $2$-isogenous (Definition \ref{def:isogeny}) to a surface with transcendental lattice~$T$.